-Many people will be reading this document because they have to make subject option choices which will determine their classes for 2020.
-In particular, students from year 9 and 11 are making choices which will affect their future at school and beyond.
+Many people will be reading this document because they are making subject option choices which will determine their classes for 2022.
+Students from Year 9 and 11 are making choices which will affect their next two years at school and beyond.
 Initially these decisions can appear daunting, particularly when a student is unclear of their future career pathway.

 My advice is to not rush into making your decisions and to gather as much information as possible.
-This booklet identifies and provides a very basic outline of the courses we offer at Pinehurst.
+This booklet identifies and provides a very basic outline of all the courses we offer at Pinehurst.
 More details, including syllabi and past papers, can be obtained from Cambridge International Examinations website www.cambridgeinternational.org.
 Talk with your child's subject teachers and our careers advisor Ms Griffiths.
 Choose your subjects thoughtfully.
 Do not be swayed by what friends are selecting, or who you think the teacher may be.
+Consider the coursework requirements.

-Particularly at IGCSE level it is important to maintain a broad range of subjects.
-At IGCSE level students at Pinehurst are able to study English, Mathematics, Global Perspectives and then 6 additional IGCSE courses.
-This allows students to study a wide variety of subjects, which is very important at this level.
+At IGCSE level it is important to maintain a broad range of subjects.
+Year 10 and 11 students at Pinehurst can study English, Mathematics, Global Perspectives and then 6 additional IGCSE courses.
+This ensures students study a wide variety of subjects, which is very important at this level.
+At Year 12 and 13 a student will focus on 4 or 5 subjects.
+Studying each subject in far greater detail.

-When students and parents are first presented with the subject option groups it is common to first focus on the potential subject clashes.
+The IGCSE and A level subject groupings are carefully designed to provide as much choice and flexibility as is possible.
 Be aware that with such a variety of courses it is not possible for every student to select their first choice of subjects, there will be restrictions.
 Our subject groupings are carefully chosen and are based on university requirements, historical data, student numbers, availability of teachers and specialist classrooms.

-When it comes to making subject choices for 2020, I would encourage students to make good use of this guide in conjunction with the advice of teachers, parents and our careers advisor.
+When it comes to making subject choices for 2022, I would encourage students to make good use of this guide in conjunction with the advice of teachers, parents and our careers advisor.
 Fortunately, there is a wide support crew ready and willing to assist you in making the choices that will best suit your skills, your strengths and your interests.